webodf/WebODF/webodf/README_cursorpositions.txt

 <draw:rect/>
 <draw:regular-polygon/>

-The blacklist contains these elements:
+These elements are grouping elements:
 <draw:a/>
 <text:a/>
 <office:annotation-end/>